koor-tech/handbook.koor.tech/docs/people-ops/recruiting.md

 ## Jobs and boards

-We use [Greenhouse](https://app4.greenhouse.io/) to host all jobs and manage our recruiting and interview process.
+We use a hiring and recruitment management tool to host all jobs and manage our recruiting and interview process.
 All team members are welcome to participate, and will be asked to play different roles for different positions.
 Our open jobs are listed on [our website](https://koor.tech/about/).

 ## Internal Referral Incentive Program for Software Engineers